diefenbach/django-lfs/docs/user/management/shop/preferences.rst

     the base for the next given order number.

 Format
-    This field stores the format of the ordern number.
+    This field stores the format of the order number.
 The integer part which is stored in ``Last order number`` can be formatted with `Python's string formatting operators <http://docs.python.org/library/stdtypes.html#string-formatting-operations>`_,
     e.g.::